Life Cycle Assessment (LCA) of food products

 - Quantify the contribution of the foil packaging to increasing the use of that resource efficiently: e.g. through the prevention of spoilage of the product and efficient pack design

 - Show how the foil packaging adds value by helping consumers to consume more sustainably e.g. by considering aspects like consumption occasions and portion sizes and contrasting these benefits with the increase in environmental impact due to the packaging

 Conclusion: The different LCA studies clearly show that the aluminium foil packaging actively contributes to minimising the overall environmental impact of the product by reducing spoilage, over consumption and/or by facilitating more sustainable lifestyles.

-The executive summaries of the EAFA full Life Cycle Assessments can be downloaded here:
+The executive summaries of the EAFA full Life Cycle Assessments can be downloaded as PDF files here: